What are the four different articles of English?

 Articles are a particular type of word that many students studying the English language frequently get wrong.
 Even after years of studying the language, it’s still common for many students to make simple errors in this aspect of grammar – and unfortunately, such mistakes are very noticeable to native speakers of the language.
 But why is it so common for even experienced learners of English to make these mistakes, and what can be done to avoid such errors in your academic English?

 There are two major reasons that students make frequent errors when using articles.
 The first is that articles are absent from many languages, and so this word type may be particularly tricky or unfamiliar for new learners of English.
 The second and most important factor is that there are so many rules to remember when using articles that it’s no wonder a non-native speaker forgets them from time to time.
 As a student, the trick is to make sure that you know these rules so well that when editing your work you can see precisely where you’ve gone wrong.
-Over the next four lessons then, we’ll discuss the rules of articles and provide examples and activities to check your comprehension.
+Over the next four chapters then, we’ll discuss the rules of articles and provide examples and activities to check your comprehension.
 Before such rules can be explored however, we must begin with the basics of what articles are and how they’re used in English.

 Although the title states that there are four articles in the English language, this is not quite true.
 Really, there are only two articles that you’ll need to learn: